temesoft/spa-mvc-js/README.md

 spa-mvc-js
 ==========

-The goal of this project is a very simple, Single Page Application Model-View-Controller framework for JavaScript.
+The goal of this project is a very simple Single Page Application Model-View-Controller framework for JavaScript.

 Features
 ========